KSMaan45/waywes/README.md

 | 6 | remove script from $PATH |
 | 7 | explanation for each option |
 | 8 | exit script |

+**Note: you can use options 1-4 without root but option 5 and 6 need root access**

 ## Screenshots
 **Fullscreen**